Unmanned Aircraft Systems Policy

 4.3.1 All UAS users authorized under this policy are expected to comply with all applicable laws and all regulations and best practices promulgated by the FAA and NCDOT.

-4.3.2 UAS users must adhere to the flight plan as approved by the UAS Approval Committee.
+4.3.2 UAS users must adhere to the flight plan as described on the UAS Approval Form that was approved by the UAS Approval Committee.

 4.3.3 UAS users must comply with all laws and regulations promulgated by the FAA and the NCDOT, including, but not limited to,